Why are there sometimes poor outcomes after orthopedic & spine surgery?

 problems such as hip arthritis or a pinched nerve in the back.

-Likewise, doing a fusion surgery on someone with severe vitamin D deficiency will fail.
-If a spinal instability is not adequately bio-mechanically stabilized, the fusion will not heal, and the fixation will fail (another cause of failed fusion surgery).
+Doing a spinal fusion surgery on someone with severe vitamin D deficiency will likely fail.
+If a spinal instability is not adequately bio-mechanically stabilized, the fusion will not heal, and the fixation will fail.
+Osteoporosis is another cause of fixation failure in spinal fusion.